From Across the Pond: The BHS Saga Continues – Can a Company Voluntary Arrangement (CVA) Ever Permanently Vary the Terms of a Lease?

 March 26, 2018

-Authored by: Ben Jones, Simon Clarke and Sophie Taylor
+Authored by: Simon Clarke, Sophie Taylor and Mark Duedall

 Editors’ Note: The upcoming merger between Berwin Leighton Paisner and Bryan Cave will create a 1500 lawyer, fully integrated firm with best-in-class offices in the US, UK, Europe, Russia, Hong Kong, and the UAE.
 The combined Firm, to be known as Bryan Cave Leighton Paisner LLP, will have particular strengths in real estate, financial services, litigation, and corporate practices.
 Most importantly for followers of The Bankruptcy Cave, this merger will result in a cadre of restructuring professionals able to handle insolvency matters around the globe, with proven expertise in cross-border workouts, restructurings, and any other insolvency featuring international flavors.
 We look forward to speaking with you any time on any insolvency matter that includes any cross-border implications.